Cloud-Foundations/Dominator/cmd/imaginator/README.md

 streams*.
 It contains a top-level `Streams` field which in turn contains a table of *image stream* names and their respective configurations.
 The configuration for an *image stream* is a JSON object with the following fields:
+- `BuilderGroups`: a list of groups.
+Members of these groups are permitted to build images for this stream
+- `BuilderUsers`: a list of users who are permitted to build images for this stream
 - `ManifestUrl`: the URL of a Git repository containing the *[image manifest](../../user-guide/image-manifest.md)* for the image.
 The special URL scheme `dir` points to a local directory